tigera/docs/calico-enterprise/_includes/content/_create-kubeconfig.mdx

    SA_NAME=my-host
    kubectl create serviceaccount $SA_NAME -n calico-system -o yaml
    ```
-1. Create a secret for service Account manually.
+1. Create a secret for the service account

-   >**Note**: This step is needed if your k8s version is 1.24 or above.
-From K8s 1.24, K8s won’t generate Secrets automatically for ServiceAccounts and need be created manually.
+   >**Note**: This step is needed if your Kubernetes cluster is version v1.24 or above.
+Prior to Kubernetes v1.24, this secret is created automatically.
    {: .alert .alert-info}

    ```bash
    kubectl apply -f - <<EOF
    apiVersion: v1